saforem2/checkpoint_restart/docs/workflows.md

 ```

 Feed the calculated cadence into your job script to pick the timeout value for
-`check-hang` and the polling interval for `check-nan` so the monitors align with
+`check-mate-hang` and the polling interval for `check-mate-nan` so the monitors align with
 realistic checkpoint intervals.